noahcgreen/noahcgreen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: >
+  <b>Software Developer seeking employment.</b> Previously: <a href="https://arc-l.github.io">ARC Lab</a> @ RU

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>At <a href="https://icra2022.org">ICRA 2022</a> :)</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a project person with a passion for all things technological.
+I love exploring the world of software, hardware, and the human experience to identify creative and fulfilling projects.
+I've dabbled in a variety of disciplines through my work, courses, and personal projects: robotics, ML/AI, mobile app development, and low-level computer graphics, to name just a few.

+I received my B.S. from Rutgers University in 2021 with a double major in Computer Science and Mathematics.

+I pride myself on my ability to pick apart complex topics and uncover their core concepts; it bothers me to interact with a system and not fully understand what's going on under its hood.

+My favorite ways to spend my spare time are playing classical piano, cooking, and making my [factory](https://www.factorio.com) grow.